-Nine Local Safeguarding Children Boards – Telford & Wrekin, Wolverhampton, Walsall, Sandwell, Dudley, Birmingham, Hertfordshire, Shropshire and Worcestershire joined together to deliver their children’s safeguarding requirement in the West Midlands.
+Nine Local Safeguarding Children Boards – Telford & Wrekin, Wolverhampton, Walsall, Sandwell, Dudley, Birmingham, Herefordshire, Shropshire and Worcestershire joined together to deliver their children’s safeguarding requirement in the West Midlands.

 It was felt that it would be sensible to move to a more regional approach to multi-agency working around safeguarding, especially in light of the fact that so many partner organisations (including Police, Probation and Health) span areas that cross local authority boundaries.

 Having worked with Birmingham Safeguarding Childrens Board to deliver an online Audit platform and with extensive expertise in this sector; Phew was asked to deliver this procedures requirement for the West Midlands.

 Working alongside the management team, Phew built a straight forward, user-friendly platform with a template that has proven popular with users for its innovative design and functionality, allowing for simple navigation.

 A three-tiered (A, B and C) procedures manual was developed with ‘A’ being Statutory, ‘B’ Regional and ‘C’ is Local level alongside a ‘Memorandum of Understanding’ for all parties concerned.

 With minimal training, admin users can easily update or reword any procedure at any time, with an audited trail tracking any edits, allowing site visitors to see what changes have been made – saving time and resources.